 It isn’t any more complicated than that.
 It’s a positive reinforcing cycle, but you must make the first move.
 You are the catalyst.
 You are the one that sets things into motion.
 As such, you must first give to get:

 It is the giving of yourself to others—your service—that determines your value and worthiness, your success.

 There are therefore just as many worthy causes as there are people on the planet, because each worthy cause is based on your individual and unique service to other people.

 You will do your best and be successful when you realise you’re not an island isolated from others and need to do it all by yourself, when you realise we’re all interdependent on one another and the best way forward is to support each other whether in business and work, or in your relationships and family.

-Yet, most people don’t do this.
+Yet, most people fail to see this.
 They are only interested in serving themselves.
 For whatever reason—fear, ignorance, shame, greed—they have not developed the courage or confidence to become anything other than someone who takes direction from their baser instincts.
 They get caught up in their own little world and become slaves to their whims and desires.
 They become unconscious servants to their desires—they become self-serving—with the inevitable result of living a life of selfishness, greed, addictiveness, neediness, and futility.

 When this happens, you live a life of untapped potential and unmined value.
 A life of depreciating value and meaning and limited self-worth.

 Which is why it is vital to set yourself a goal to achieve for not only your own benefit, but for the benefit of others.
 In doing so you set yourself a worthy port to which you want to sail, not to arrive there like a pirate to plunder and fill up your hold with treasures, rather to bring and deliver your own treasure and worth and value to the people of that port.